arishuynhvan/MITx6.00.2x/README.md

 ## Objectives

-1. To record my study
+1. To record my study notes
-2. To organize personal notes
+2. To organize my thought process and attempts at solving the problems
 3. To maintain accountability with weekly to-do lists and track progress

 ## Tools